derrickmaples/network-security-groups/README.md

 <h2>High-Level Steps</h2>

 - Create a Windows 11 and a Linux (Ubuntu) Virtual Machine in Azure
-- Log in to the Windows 11 Virtual Machine and install Wireshark.
+- Log in to the Windows 11 Virtual Machine and install Wireshark
-- Open Wireshark and observe different network traffic.
+- Open Wireshark and observe different network traffic
-  - IMCP
+  - Observe IMCP traffic
-  -
+  - Configure a firewall on the Linux VM and observe SSH traffic
 - Step 4

 <h2>Actions and Observations</h2>